itemis/fluffyj-tests/README.md

 # Fluffy J Tests
-Test helper code that aims at making test code easier to comprehend.
+Helper code that aims at making test code easier to comprehend.
 Also extra fluffy ❤